Americans wish they traveled more. A poll released last year found that 76 percent of Americans wish they could get away more often.

 Travel credit cards can help you get out of town.
 You don’t need a credit score of 750 either.
 There are a ton of travel credit cards for fair credit or good credit.

-First, check your credit score.
+First, check your credit score, which is affected by both the credit cards you have and the loans you’ve taken out.
 Then read on to find out more about the best travel credit cards on the market right now.

 Capital One Venture Rewards

 We’ve all seen the Capital One commercials starring celebrities like Jennifer Garner.
 But if you look beyond the ads, you’ll find that Capital One’s Venture Rewards card is a good deal.

 This card doesn’t only give you rewards points for travel-related purchases.
 You can buy anything and get double points.